samuelstevens/personal-website/index.md

 title: Sam Stevens
 author:
   - Sam Stevens
-keywords: []
+keywords: [sam stevens, samuel stevens, samuelstevens.me]
-abstract:
+abstract: About me!
+My name is Sam Stevens, and I'm a third year undergrad at THE Ohio State University.
 ---

 # About Me

+My name is Sam Stevens.
 I'm a third year undergrad at THE Ohio State University, where I study Computer Science and minor in German.

 I previously worked on [TicketBay](/projects/ticketbay) with [Salty Software](https://salty.software) and [HealthyAgers](/projects/healthyagers) with [Dr Ruchika Prakash](https://psychology.osu.edu/people/prakash.30).